Conference for the Reduction and Limitation of Armaments: Problems

 The General Commission made progress with having nations agree on a number of terms.
-However, it was unsuccessful in having individual nation nations implement its terms.
+However, it was unsuccessful in having individual nations implement its terms.

 There was a failure to obtain a German-French agreement on German arms, as the French did not want to disarm without a guaranteed alliance if war broke out with Germany again.
 Czechoslovakia and Poland were vulnerable because of their geographical proximity to Germany, and the French feared that they would be attacked again with no way to defend themselves if they disarmed.

 In 1932 and 1933, the USSR, led by Joseph Stalin underwent the widespread Soviet Famine.
 The USSR was occupied with national issues and was rarely present at the conference.
 In addition, during the interwar period, Stalin led the modernisation and buildup of the Soviet Army.
 That included a peacetime size of 1,100,000 and compulsory military service.
 In December 1931, Vyacheslav Molotov talked about "[the] growing danger of military intervention against the USSR".
 That meant that like many other countries, the USSR was hesitant to disarm.

-Additionally, Japan invaded Manchuria on 18 September 1931 after the Mukden Incident and became hesitant and hostile to the whole idea of disarmment.
+Additionally, Japan invaded Manchuria on 18 September 1931 after the Mukden Incident and became hesitant and hostile to the whole idea of disarmament.
 Its disagreement caused it not to be present or involved with negotiations.

 Departure of Germany

 Adolf Hitler came to power in January 1933 and quickly gained complete authority over the German government.
-He withdrew Germany from the League of Nations and then the Geneva Conference in October 1933.
+He first proposed an universal disarmament of all nations, but France couldn’t accept the deal.
+So he withdrew Germany from the League of Nations and then the Geneva Conference in October 1933.
 He temporarily rejoined the Geneva Conference under the Five-Power Agreement but quickly withdrew Germany again as progressions with the conference began to halt.

 The military superiority of Germany was a defining element of Hitler's ideology and foreign policy, which made the idea of disarmament unacceptable.
 As soon as Hitler rose to power, he began the process of rearming Germany, clearly defying both the Treaty of Versailles and the objective of the Disarmament Conference.
 Hitler drew on the unwillingness of other countries to disarm as a justification that Germany should not be forced to do the same.